Cottagecore Home Decor Ideas for Spring You Don’t Want to Miss!

-Normally you would find repurposed old seasonal decor and garden clippings for Easter and Spring in the Up to Date Interiors house.
-But after the unusually long and hard freeze, I splurged on a few bouquets of “real feel” flowers which I’m excited to use year after year as they really do look and feel real! 🙂
+Normally you would find repurposed old seasonal decor and garden clippings for Easter and Spring in our home, but after the unusually long and hard freeze, I splurged on a few bouquets of “real feel” flowers which I’m excited to use year after year as they really do look and feel real! 🙂

 You can find magnolia stems in thrifted copper champagne flutes with white candlesticks for an easy Spring centerpiece.
 Almost everything we own is family heirlooms, bought second-hand, and/or DIY.
-Read more about the Spring tablescape with a shibori table throw in this article.

 I recently moved my Anthropologie floral curtains (okay so when I do buy something new, I splurge a little *giggle*) from the living room to the dining room and my faux roman shade from the dining room to the kitchen window.
-The house is always changing.
-My husband calls it the Manchester Mystery house which we actually visited when we were stationed out in California.
+They of course, definitely say cottagecore home decor especially mixed with the cane cabinet.

 The kitchen is on my to-do list but was one of my favorite features when we bought the house two and half years ago after living in so many rentals.